Lewisham Council Homepage Skip navigation

 The fees cover our costs for providing the advice.
 If we did not charge this, the cost would have to be met by council taxpayers generally.
 The fees do not include VAT which we will apply at the appropriate level when we invoice you.
 Any fees paid will not be refunded if it is decided advice is no longer required, even if we have not yet provided it.

-After we assess the resources needed, we may need to bring in additional expertise or temporary staff, to be funded by the applicant.
-Importantly, any fees paid do not directly fund the person or people involved in the project.
+After we assess the resources needed, we might bring in additional expertise or temporary staff, to be funded by the applicant.

 When a planning application for a major development proposal is submitted without a planning performance agreement, it will be handled as a routine application within the existing workload of the team, without dedicated resource.